LunaSare/spring2023-data-science/lectures/Week1_lecture.md

 >
 > This week, students will be able to:
 >
-> - recognize the elements of the data life cycle
+> - list the elements of the data life cycle
 > - articulate the relevance of good data management for scientific research
 > - identify the differences between good and bad data entry and management
+> - recognize bad data organization and why it is problematic for research
-> - apply principles of good data entry using excel
+> - implement quality control measures for data entry in spreadsheets using excel

 ### Welcome!